pratyushk27/Naive-Bayes-Classifier-for-Adult-Dataset-ML-/README.md

 * Model Evaluation:
 Evaluate the performance of the Naive Bayes classifier using metrics such as accuracy, precision, recall, and F1-score.
 Compare the model's performance with other classification algorithms or baseline models.
-Model Interpretation:
+* Model Interpretation:
 Interpret the Naive Bayes classifier's results and analyze the importance of different features in predicting income levels.

-Identify factors that contribute to higher income levels based on the model's insights.
-Deliverables:
+# Deliverables:
-Data Preprocessing Report:
+* Data Preprocessing Report:
 Summary of data cleaning and preprocessing techniques applied to the Adult dataset.
-Exploratory Data Analysis (EDA) Report:
+* Exploratory Data Analysis (EDA) Report:
 Visualizations and insights from exploratory analysis of demographic and socioeconomic attributes.
-Feature Selection Report:
+* Feature Selection Report:
 Description of the selected features and their importance in predicting income levels.
-Model Development Report:

-Description of the Naive Bayes classifier architecture and implementation details.
+* Model Development Report:Description of the Naive Bayes classifier architecture and implementation details.
 Evaluation metrics and performance analysis of the classifier.
-Model Interpretation and Insights:
+* Model Interpretation and Insights:
 Interpretation of model results and insights into factors influencing income levels.
 Recommendations for individuals or policymakers based on the analysis.
-Final Presentation:
+* Final Presentation:
 Presentation slides summarizing key findings, insights, and model performance.
 Visualizations and charts to support the analysis.
-Tools and Technologies:
+* Tools and Technologies:
 Python programming language
-Libraries: pandas, numpy, matplotlib, seaborn, scikit-learn Jupyter Notebook or any other Python IDE
+* Libraries: pandas, numpy, matplotlib, seaborn, scikit-learn Jupyter Notebook or any other Python IDE

+# Conclusion:
+This project aims to demonstrate the application of the Naive Bayes classifier for predicting income levels using demographic and socioeconomic attributes from the Adult dataset.
+By leveraging machine learning techniques and analyzing relevant features, we can provide insights into factors influencing income levels and contribute to socioeconomic research and policy-making.